 If side effects seem intolerable, you may be tempted to stop taking an antidepressant or to reduce your dose on your own.
 Don't do it.
-Your symptoms may return, and stopping your antidepressant suddenly may cause a withdrawal-like reaction.
+Your symptoms may return, and stopping your antidepressant suddenly may cause withdrawal-like symptoms.

-Click on the tabs at the left to see coping strategies for the most common antidepressant side effects.
+Click on the links at left to see coping strategies for the most common antidepressant side effects.

 Increased appetite, weight gain

 You may gain weight because of fluid retention or lack of physical activity, or because you have a better appetite when your depression symptoms ease up.
 Some antidepressants are more likely to cause weight gain than others.
-Antidepressants that may be less likely to cause weight gain include:
+Examples of antidepressants that may be less likely to cause weight gain include:

 Sexual side effects

 Most antidepressants cause sexual side effects that can last throughout treatment.
 They can include decreased sex drive and difficulty reaching orgasm.
 Some antidepressants may cause trouble getting or keeping an erection (erectile dysfunction).
-For many people, these are the most bothersome side effects of antidepressant therapy — and the most common reason people stop taking their medication.
-Selective serotonin reuptake inhibitors (SSRIs) are more likely to cause sexual side effects than are other antidepressants.
+Selective serotonin reuptake inhibitors (SSRIs) are more likely to cause sexual side effects than other antidepressants are.